manrajminhas/Classroom-Booking-System/docs/decisions/001-use-typescript-react.md

 - ✅ Pairs well with Vitest, our testing tool of choice.

 - ❌ Steep learning curve for unfamiliar members.
-- ❌ Vast selection of librart components may muddle development options; requires more coordination from the team.
+- ❌ Vast selection of library components may muddle development options; requires more coordination from the team.
 - ❌ Does not include built-in routing (requires setup with library components; eg. React Router).